n3ird4/TryHackMe/ctf/techsupp0rt1.md

 ```

+## Stabilizing our shell

-So I found the scamsite user home however as I crashed the shell while trying to stabilize it I decided to upload and running it from the victim machine like so :
+I noticed the **scamsite** user home however as I crashed the shell while trying to stabilize it I decided to upload and running it from the victim machine like so :

 on attacker machine:
 ```bash